‘What happened to you?’ is not the only question for families of survivors

 Adaptations are what is still happening

-The question ‘what happened?’ is always followed by ways of adapting to early life stressors.
+The question ‘what happened?’ is always followed by ways of adapting to early-life stressors.
 You may be familiar with other terms like defense mechanisms, coping strategies, or maladaptive behaviors.
-I acknowledge none of these terms as particularly kind.

 All defenses are learned behaviors.
 You only develop psychological defenses because they were once necessary for self-protection. ~ Arielle Schwartz, PhD.